whleucka/hyper/docs/HELPERS.md

 ## Helpers Path

 The helper functions are located at `/src/Helpers/functions.php`.
-This file is included on every route.
+This file is globally accessible.

 ## Available Helper Functions